Flux pinning

 Flux pinning is a phenomenon that occurs when flux vortices in a type-II superconductor are prevented from moving within the bulk of the superconductor, so that the magnetic field lines are "pinned" to those locations.
 The superconductor must be a type-II superconductor because type-I superconductors cannot be penetrated by magnetic fields.
 Some type-I superconductors can experience the effects of flux pinning if they are thin enough.
 If the material's thickness is comparable to the London penetration depth, the magnetic field can pass through the material.
 The act of magnetic penetration is what makes flux pinning possible.
-At higher magnetic fields (above Hc1 and below Hc2) the superconductor allows magnetic flux to enter in quantized packets surrounded by a superconducting current vortex (see Quantum vortex).
+At higher magnetic fields (above lower critical field H_{c,1 }but below upper critical field H_{c,2 }) the superconductor allows magnetic flux to enter in quantized packets surrounded by a superconducting current vortex (see Quantum vortex).
 These sites of penetration are known as flux tubes.
 The number of flux tubes per unit area is proportional to the magnetic field with a constant of proportionality equal to the magnetic flux quantum.
 On a simple 76 millimeter diameter, 1-micrometer thick disk, next to a magnetic field of 28 kA/m, there are approximately 100 billion flux tubes that hold 70,000 times the superconductor's weight.
 At lower temperatures the flux tubes are pinned in place and cannot move.
 This pinning is what holds the superconductor in place thereby allowing it to levitate.
 This phenomenon is closely related to the Meissner effect, though with one crucial difference — the Meissner effect shields the superconductor from all magnetic fields causing repulsion, unlike the pinned state of the superconductor disk which pins flux, and the superconductor in place.

-Importance of flux pinning
+Importance

 Flux pinning is desirable in high-temperature ceramic superconductors to prevent "flux creep", which can create a pseudo-resistance and depress both critical current density and critical field.

 Degradation of a high-temperature superconductor's properties due to flux creep is a limiting factor in the use of these superconductors.
-SQUID magnetometers suffer reduced precision in a certain range of applied field due to flux creep in the superconducting magnet used to bias the sample, and the maximum field strength of high-temperature superconducting magnets is drastically reduced by the depression in critical field.
+High-temperature SQUID magnetometers suffer reduced precision in a certain range of applied field due to flux creep, and the maximum field strength of high-temperature superconducting magnets is drastically reduced by the depression in critical field.